Data-Science-for-Linguists-2022/Child-Vocab-Development/reports/final_report.md

 # 6 Summary

 This project performed simple network analysis on the dataset by first constructing lexical semantic networks from individual CHAT files in the dataset.
-The following observations were made from the semantic networks in CS and CDS:
+The following observations were made from the lexical semantic networks in CS and CDS:
 - The average shortest path length (L) and average local clustering coefficient (C) do not change with node number in networks containing more than 50 nodes, suggesting that the global and local network connectivity of a semantic network are fairly stable even when new nodes are added to the network.
 - L and C also do not change during development, suggesting that the global and local network connectivity are stable over time during early vocabulary development.
 - The average degree (K) could potentially be used as a proxy for vocabulary size in the assessment of early vocabulary growth.